View-my-Git-Lab-krafi/linux-notifications-to-telegram/README.md

 This script is a Bash script that continuously monitors the D-Bus system message bus for notifications and sends them to a Telegram chat using the Telegram Bot API.

-## Dont forget to Read my artical about this project.
+## Dont forget to Read my Blog post and Watch Video about this project.
 [https://krafi.info/how-to-get-desktop-notifications-on-telegram-using-bash-script/index.html](https://krafi.info/how-to-get-desktop-notifications-on-telegram-using-bash-script/index.html)

 ## Disclaimer